philippe-ostiguy/philippe-ostiguy/README.md

 ![](https://github.com/philippe-ostiguy/philippe-ostiguy/blob/main/City_light.jpg)
 ## Hi there, my name is Philippe.
-I'm Passionate Data Scientist & Finance Specialist 📊
+I'm a Passionate Data Scientist & Finance Specialist 📊

 ###  👨‍💻 About
 On a mission to help the company focus on value-added processes.
 Advocate strong team collaboration.
 1 + 1 = 3... or much more!